microsoft/jacdac/services/heartrate.md

     identifier: 0x166c6dc4
     extends: _sensor

-**JACDAC is NOT suitable for medical devices and should NOT be used in any kind of device to diagnose or treat any medical conditions.**
+**Jacdac is NOT suitable for medical devices and should NOT be used in any kind of device to diagnose or treat any medical conditions.**

 ## Registers